 There is a down side to computing warns Larsen -- there might not exist an underlying problem, yet the algorithm still produces pictures.
 In fact, Larsen notes that this occurs frequently outside of mathematics.
 If you’re running physical experiments, and you know what things actually look like, then you can fiddle with your algorithm until it matches your results, or it’s very close.
 “What’s the value in that?”; he asks.
 You already ran the experiment; you already saw the results, he says.
 Real value exists when you can apply an algorithm to other situations and have confidence that what it produces is accurate.
 “But why should you have this confidence?” asks Larsen.
 The answer is math.
 “Math is the thing that can give you this confidence.”
 The certainty of mathematics is what makes the field so attractive to Larsen.
 “What separates mathematics from other fields is that we prove things.
 A proof means not just that you know something is true, but that you see exactly why it’s true.”

 Larsen’s contributions to the WPI Math Department are notable.
 He is a frequent main speaker at international conferences, at places such as Paris, Oxford, Berlin, and Saint Petersburg, Russia.
 He also received a prestigious Leverhulme Visiting Professorship to spend a few months at the University of Bristol, England.
-Since 2005, Larsen has brought in close to $600,000 in NSF grants to work on variational methods for material defects, damage, and fracture evolution.
-His books, BV Spaces and Applications to Fracture Mechanics and A Guide to SBV and Applications, are under contract with Springer-Verlag.
+Since 2005, Larsen has brought in over $1.5 million in NSF grants to work on variational methods for material defects, damage, and fracture evolution.